Donegal county football team: McGuinness one: 2010–2014

-Bonner–McGuinness interim: 2014–2017
+Between McGuinness: 2014–2023

 McGuinness's former assistant Rory Gallagher took over for the 2015 campaign, and the year began brightly with Donegal reaching the National League semi-final, losing out to Cork.
-Starting in the preliminary round of the Ulster Championship, Donegal defeated Tyrone, Armagh and Derry to set up a third successive Ulster final with now bitter rivals Monaghan.
-After winning tough games against Tyrone and Derry, Donegal were seen as slight favourites going into the game.
-However, Monaghan prevailed by a single point to consign Donegal to the qualifiers.
-Galway awaited them there but Donegal won by a scoreline of 3–12 to 0–11 in an improved performance.
-Mayo were the opponents in the quarter-finals and Donegal went in as underdogs.
-So it proved as Mayo won by a comfortable seven-point margin to end Donegal's hopes for another year.
+Starting in the preliminary round of the 2015 Ulster SFC, Donegal defeated Tyrone, Armagh and Derry to set up a third successive Ulster SFC final, with now bitter rivals Monaghan.
+After winning tough games against Tyrone and Derry, Donegal would have been seen as the slight favourite going into the game.
+However, Monaghan prevailed by a single point, to consign Donegal to the 2015 All-Ireland SFC qualifiers.
+Galway awaited Donegal there; Donegal put in an improved performance and won by a scoreline of 3–12 to 0–11.
+Donegal went in as the underdog to an All-Ireland SFC quarter-final against Mayo.
+So it proved, as Mayo won by a comfortable seven-point margin, to end Donegal's hopes for another year.

-2016 began with Donegal looking to reclaim the Ulster title and make a serious assault on the All-Ireland.
-They again reached the semi-final of the National League, this time being defeated by Dublin.
-Their Ulster Championship began with a tricky encounter against Fermanagh at MacCumhaill Park where they eventually won by four points after going down to 14 men.
-They faced familiar foes Monaghan in the semi-final.
-After two intense games of football Donegal won out to advance to their sixth successive Ulster final, a feat only matched by the great Down side of the 1960s.
-They were up against Mickey Harte's Tyrone who were appearing in their first final since 2010.
-Two injury time points handed Tyrone their first provincial title since 2010 and again Donegal were heading for the qualifiers.
-However, Donegal continued their recent good form in the qualifiers with a three-point victory over Cork, with Patrick McBrearty achieving an individual haul of 0–11.
-Leinster and All-Ireland champions Dublin were the opponents in the All-Ireland quarter-final.
-Dublin avenged their defeat in 2014 semi-final by winning 1–15 to 1–10 in a close contest.
-They required a late Paul Mannion goal to kill off the game and Donegal's Championship aspirations for 2016.
+The 2016 season began with Donegal looking to reclaim the Ulster SFC title and make a serious assault on the All-Ireland SFC.
+The team again reached the semi-final of the National League, this time being defeated by Dublin.
+The team's 2016 Ulster SFC began with a tricky encounter against Fermanagh at MacCumhaill Park, which Donegal eventually won by four points after going down to 14 men.
+The team faced familiar foe Monaghan in the Ulster SFC semi-final.
+After two intense games of football, Donegal won out to advance to a sixth successive Ulster SFC final, a feat only matched by the great Down side of the 1960s.
+Donegal would be up against Mickey Harte's Tyrone, a team appearing in its first final since 2010.
+Two injury time points handed Tyrone a first provincial title since 2010, and again Donegal headed for the 2016 All-Ireland SFC qualifiers.
+However, the team continued its recent good form in the qualifiers with a three-point victory over Cork, with Patrick McBrearty achieving an individual haul of 0–11.
+Leinster and All-Ireland SFC title holder Dublin awaited Donegal in the 2016 All-Ireland SFC quarter-final.
+Dublin avenged the 2014 semi-final defeat, winning a close contest by a scoreline of 1–15 to 1–10.
+They required a late Paul Mannion goal to kill off the game and, with it, Donegal's championship aspirations for 2016.

-A 2017 Ulster Senior Football Championship semi-final capitulation to Tyrone and 2017 All-Ireland Senior Football Championship exit to Galway at Markievicz Park and Gallagher was gone.
+A 2017 Ulster SFC semi-final capitulation to Tyrone and 2017 All-Ireland SFC exit to Galway at Markievicz Park and Gallagher was gone.